stanfordjournalism/stanford-progj-2021/assignments/python_functions_sorting_web_basics.md

 * Functions:
   * [Art of Writing Functions](/docs/python/art_of_functions.md)
   * [W3Schools Python Functions](https://www.w3schools.com/python/python_functions.asp)
   * [Chapter 3 - Functions](https://automatetheboringstuff.com/2e/chapter3/) of *Automate the Boring Stuff*.
 As always, no need to do exercises.
-Just work through code examples to begin familiarizing yourself with the basics of Pythom functions.
+Just work through code examples to begin familiarizing yourself with the basics of Python functions.

 ## Web basics